What is the Phin Filter?

 Brew time should always be between five to six minutes.
 At around two minutes we should be seeing the first drips of coffee— if this doesn’t happen, it means extraction is taking longer than it should and there’s probably a problem.
 If the coffee drips sooner, that’s not an issue so long as it doesn’t brew completely within the first two minutes or so.

-The most common problem when using a Vietnamese phin filter is there’s either too much coffee or too little water, which means less flow of water through the coffee bed, increasing the overall brew time.
-Another common problem is an uneven coffee bed; water flows erratically, which can also mean a weaker coffee than usual.
+The most common problem when using a Vietnamese phin filter is the grind size is either too fine or too coarse, which means the water is flowing too fast (under extraction) or taking too long to flow through (over extraction).
+You want to avoid this by aiming for the 5 minute mark.
+Another common problem is an uneven coffee bed; water flows off to one side, which can also mean a weaker coffee than usual because the coffee is not equally extracted.
 To avoid this, stick to the ratio provided above (1 tablespoon of coffee to every 2 ounces of water) and make sure to even the coffee bed every time.

 What Makes the Phin Filter Unique?